Looking Closely at the Growth Curve for State Street Corporation (STT)

 STT’s Market Performance

-STT stocks went down by -2.51% for the week, with a monthly jump of 2.72% and a quarterly performance of -3.77%, while its annual performance rate touched 31.85%.
-The volatility ratio for the week stands at 3.75% while the volatility levels for the past 30 days are set at 2.62% for State Street Corporation.
-The simple moving average for the period of the last 20 days is -1.37% for STT stocks with a simple moving average of 2.11% for the last 200 days.
+STT stocks went down by -3.69% for the week, with a monthly drop of -8.81% and a quarterly performance of 2.84%, while its annual performance rate touched 7.70%.
+The volatility ratio for the week stands at 3.13% while the volatility levels for the past 30 days are set at 2.54% for State Street Corporation.
+The simple moving average for the period of the last 20 days is -5.17% for STT stocks with a simple moving average of -2.82% for the last 200 days.

 Analysts’ Opinion of STT